King's Hardship Fund 2019-20

 Step 1: Preparing your application

 You will need to explain your financial situation in your application.
-To help you to do this, you should complete the Budgeting pathway module on Blackbullion.
+To help you to do this, you may wish to complete the Budgeting pathway module on Blackbullion.
 If you have not already signed up for Blackbullion please register for free using your King’s email address.

 This is a free online module that takes less than 25 minutes to complete.
 85% of King’s students stated that they felt more confident about money management after they completed the budgeting module and we hope that you will too.
 Regrettably hardship funds are limited and can only cover up to 75% of the shortfall calculated by the assessor.
 Consequently, we want to make sure that you have the tools and information necessary to stretch your funding as far as possible and to evaluate any money saving or money generating options that may also help you.

-If you are in immediate financial difficulty please contact Advice & Guidance to discuss your personal circumstances and any difficulties you are having completing your application for hardship funds and this requirement may be waived.
+If you are in immediate financial difficulty please contact Advice & Guidance to discuss your personal circumstances and any difficulties you are having completing your application for hardship funds.

 Step 2: Submit an online application